Knut Hovden

 Knut Hovden (January 3, 1880 – March 3, 1961) was a Norwegian canner, innovator, and businessman.

-A graduate from the Norwegian school of fisheries, Hovden started his career working for the pioneer canner Frank E. Booth in Monterey, California in 1905.
+Hovden received his education in Norway, specializing in the fisheries industry.
+He started his career working for the pioneer canner Frank E. Booth in Monterey, California in 1905.
 In 1916, he started his own cannery, Hovden Canning Co (later known as K.Hovden Company), which became the most successful cannery in Monterey in the heyday of the sardine industry.
 Hovden also ran other canneries along the West Coast and was widely recognised as the "King of Cannery Row".